GuenzaLab/dApdA/README.md

 # dApdA
-Codes for NAR paper on dApdA
+Codes for NAR paper on dApdA.

 The associated data can be found on Zenodo at the following DOI: